 The terrain on the hill is complex with numerous knolls, shakeholes, disused quarry-workings and natural crags.
 It makes for great exploration but can be disorienting in mist, especially for the first-time visitor.

 The main ridge is a NE-SW aligned limestone anticline or arch whose fractured rock was extensively quarried in the nineteenth century.
-It is flanked by steeply dipping beds of gritstone and an area of rottenstone to the north whose deposits were rapidly exhausted by a workforce under the entrepreneur John Christie.
+It is flanked by steeply dipping beds of Twrch Sandstone (a.k.a gritstone) and an area of rottenstone to the north whose deposits were rapidly exhausted by a workforce under the entrepreneur John Christie.

 Dozens of large shakeholes are scattered across the area.
 One particular depression at to the west of Cribarth’s ridge, perhaps more accurately referred to as a ‘doline’ may stake a claim to be the largest natural depression in the whole of Wales.